ZupIT/opensource-tech-radar/CONTRIBUTING.md

 # **Contributing Guide**

-This is Zup Open Source Tech-radar contributing guide.
+This is Zup Open Source Tech-Radar contributing guide.
 Please read the following sections to learn how to ask questions and how to work on something.

 ## **Table of contents**
 1. [**Before you contribute**](#before-you-contribute)